HariSekhon/Nagios-Plugins/README.md

 brew install openssl snappy
 ```

-CPAN's Net::SSLeay may not find the openssl header and error like so:
+CPAN's Crypt::SSLeay may not find the openssl header and error like so:

 ```
 fatal error: 'openssl/opensslv.h' file not found